Majesty-L/FunDo/README.md

 # FunDo
-A small but fantastic idea for Google Hackthon
+A small but fantastic idea !